-In addition, JFDS runs a specialised project to support families, parents or carers with children between the ages of 0-18 years old, who are experiencing learning difficulties and / or challenging behaviours.
+In addition, JFDS runs a specialised project to support families, parents or carers with children (0-18 y.o.), who are experiencing learning difficulties and / or challenging behaviours.

 We run family development groups for the broader Western Sydney area.
-These programs provide empowering, effective and potentially transforming strategies, training and resources to enable families to make positive and lasting change in their lives.
+These courses provide empowering, effective and potentially transforming strategies, training and resources to enable families to make positive and lasting change in their lives.
 Family groups run during the four School Terms.
 Please view or download our T4 calendar, flyers & booking info.

 JFDS is both an independent non government organisation (NGO) and a not for profit organisation.

-Funded by Family & Community Servies, this program endeavours to deliver a broader range of less intensive early intervention services in order to support and meet the needs of:
+Funded by Family & Community Services, the EIPP program endeavours to deliver a broader range of less intensive early intervention services in order to support and meet the needs of:

 EIPP Services Include:

-EIPP Learning Difficulties / Disability Stream is provided through the EIPP Program to work alongside parents/carers who have children 0-18 years old experiencing learning difficulties / disabilities.
+The Learning Difficulties / Disability Stream is provided through the EIPP Program to work alongside parents/carers who have children 0-18 years old who are experiencing learning difficulties / disabilities.
 The main goal is to improve their life opportunities and overall well-being.

-Some examples of this program's unique service provision to families are:
+Some examples of this stream's unique service provision to families are:

 Groups for Parent and Carers